Mastodon

 - (-) Oddly enough and then again, some “late additions” to the Friendica feature set aren't available from the Friendica web interface at all.
 Example here: Setting visibilities to responses to other posts.
 Using any Mastodon-API-Client with Friendica, this is possible and seems to work but the Friendica web interface doesn't have any way to do so.

-- (-) In some cases, Friendica has glitches that are extremely hard (not to say impossible) to recover if you're not an instance administrator, such as Tumblr or Bluesky connector getting stuck.
+- (-) In some cases, Friendica has glitches that are extremely hard (not to say impossible) to recover if you're not an instance administrator, such as Tumblr or Bluesky connector getting stuck, lagging behind or otherwise misbehaving.
+In most cases, too, “just” running an instance managed by someone else doesn't help either; it seems the best way to run Friendica is being in full control of operating system, database, filesystem, webserver too, all along with the Friendica service itself.
+This isn't a good starting point.

 - (-) Some limitations that are there aren't obvious.
 Like, Tumblr posts are mirrored but not responses or messages - because the Tumblr API doesn't support that but still it's not obvious.
 Same way, Bluesky direct messages don't come through, and Bluesky contacts appear to be in some way different to other contacts in example when it comes to adding them to circles.

 - (-) In general and unfortunately, it seems Friendica development has massively slowed down the last couple of years.
-The latest stable release is 2024-12, released in Dec 2024.
+The latest stable release is 2025-12, released in Dec 2025.
 For a while, there was a two-release-per-year strategy.
-Now, the current RC, as of writing this in Nov 2025, is dubbed 2025-07RC.
+Now, the current RC, as of writing this in April 2026, is dubbed 2026-04RC.
 In the past, more than once there have been situations of odd errors introduced with one of the releases to keep features broken for half a year or more.

 Hubzilla